ddev/ddev.com/src/content/blog/amd64-on-apple-silicon-ddev.md

 This is about the same, but you have to toggle some non-default settings.

-First, in the Docker Desktop UI under "Features in Development", enable "Use Rosetta for `x86/amd64` emulation on Apple Silicon".
-Obviously you have to have Rosetta enabled for this to work, and Docker Desktop may impose other requirements.
-This probably only works on Ventura and higher.
+You **must** enable "Use Rosetta for x86_64/amd64 emulation on Apple Silicon" in the "General" section of Docker Desktop's settings.
+This is well down the list of checkboxes, you have to scroll to get down there.

 Then: